 Metatarsal fractures are common injuries of the foot which are the long bones in the mid foot.
-In adults, metatarsal fractures peak in the second to fifth decades of life.
-The most frequent fracture seen is the fifth metatarsal, accounting for 68% of metatarsal fracture.

 If you think you’ve broken the 5th metatarsal seek medical help as soon as possible.
 NHS advise you call 111 or go to an urgent care centre.
 Click here for more information.